-It's no surprise that so many arthritis sufferers are willing to venture beyond the bounds of mainstream medicine, says John H. Klippel, MD, president of the Arthritis Foundation.
+It's no surprise that so many arthritis sufferers are willing to venture beyond the bounds of mainstream medicine, says John H. Klippel, MD, president and CEO of the Arthritis Foundation.
 With few exceptions, patients with arthritis are never completely cured by standard medicine.
 "Traditional treatments can relieve pain, but people still suffer," he says.
 In addition, today's patients aren't always willing to just sit back and take doctor's orders.
-"Many patients will try anything to take charge of their health,"
+"Many patients will try anything to take charge of their health."

 Heading for the mainstream?

 When this proactive attitude is backed up with caution and common sense, good things can sometimes happen, Klippel says.
-In some cases, he says, today's alternative medicine may someday be tomorrow's mainstream.
+In some cases, today's alternative medicine may someday be tomorrow's mainstream.
 Many rheumatologists (doctors who specialize in arthritis and other joint diseases) are very open to the idea of complementary medicine, he says.
 If any remedy can prove its worth in controlled clinical trials, doctors will quickly embrace it.

 Unfortunately, most alternative treatments have rarely, if ever, been put to the scientific test.
 A few studies have shown some benefit from these treatments, but the results aren't consistent.
 While some patients swear by the results, doctors are still waiting for the hard data.
 There are, however, a number of studies on at least three complementary treatments that show great promise: acupuncture, exercise and glucosamine/chondroitin.